Renass/STM_preprocessing/README.md

 4. Folder with jpg images will appear on the same folder, where executable started, names are the same with the original sm4 files.

 # Repo content
-1. .ui files - widget templates made by QtDesigner
+1. .ui files - widget templates made in QtDesigner
 2. cmaps.jpg - colormap visualization image in widget
 3. preprocessing_folder.ipynb - Development Jupyter workfile
 4. preprocessing_folder.py - Python version of the program - Backend without UI